George D. Prentice: Death and legacy

 He died of influenza on January 22, 1870, less than two years after his wife, and was buried in Cave Hill Cemetery.

 His successor editor at the Louisville Courier-Journal delivered and printed a eulogy, and a Philadelphia publisher republished the 1859 essay collection in 1870 with a new preface.
-Although the newspaper survives to this day, Prentice's legacy became generally unfavorable over time, with a 1993 feature article on the newspaper's history calling Prentice's writings "raw bigotry" and a 2005 article recalling the Bloody Monday riot.
+Although the newspaper survives to this day, Prentice's legacy became generally unfavorable over time, with a 2005 article recalling the Bloody Monday riot, in which Keith Runyon, the paper's Forum editor and editor of a 1993 retrospective of the paper's 125-year history, referred to Prentice's "raw bigotry".

 A statue of Prentice by Alex Bouly was completed in 1875.
 It was originally displayed at the Courier-Journal building in Louisville, Kentucky, but was moved in 1914 to the front of the Louisville Free Public Library's main branch.

 It has been a source of occasional controversy, due to Prentice's famous anti-Catholic and anti-immigrant rhetoric.
 A compromise reached at one point involved the city placing a new plaque for the statue, describing Prentice's "tarnished legacy."
 The statue was removed and placed into storage in 2018.

 A Liberty ship, the SS George D. Prentice, was launched in 1943 and remained in service until 1969.